-Please refer to the consolidated financial statements for the year ended December 31, 2023.
+Please refer to the consolidated financial statements for the year ended December 31, 2024.

-(ii) As of December 31, 2023 and 2022, the Company did not provide any investment accounted for using equity method as collaterals for its loans.
+(ii) As of December 31, 2024 and 2023, the Company did not provide any investment accounted for using equity method as collaterals for its loans.

-(h) Property, plant and equipment
+(g) Property, plant and equipment